ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 ## [Simple drag and drop in Ember Octane 🐺](https://dev.to/dgavey/simple-drag-and-drop-in-ember-octane-466i)

-In this tutorial, [Derek Gavey (@dgavey)](https://github.com/dgavey) gives you a straightforward [Ember Octane](https://emberjs.com/editions/octane/) way of making an **HTML drag and drop interface** for your site.
+In his [tutorial "Simple Drag and Drop in Ember Octane"](https://dev.to/dgavey/simple-drag-and-drop-in-ember-octane-466i), Ember developer [Derek Gavey (@dgavey)](https://github.com/dgavey) gives you a straightforward [Ember Octane](https://emberjs.com/editions/octane/) way of making an **HTML drag and drop interface** for your site.
 The code is minimal and, you can extend it to meet your needs.

 The secret?
 You can use [modifiers](https://guides.emberjs.com/release/components/template-lifecycle-dom-and-modifiers/#toc_event-handlers) to simplify adding drag events.
 Derek breaks everything down for you and explains each step.